cypress-io/cypress-documentation/source/guides/dashboard/projects.md

 7. Click **Setup Project**.
 8. Now you should see a view explaining how to record your first run with your record key.
 {% imgTag /img/dashboard/projects/setup-a-project-5.png "Record Instructions" "no-border" %}
-9. After setting up your project, Cypress inserted a unique {% urlHash "projectId" Identification %} into your `cypress.json`.
-If you're using source control, we recommend that you check your `cypress.json` including the `projectId` into source control.
+9. After setting up your project, Cypress inserts a unique {% urlHash "projectId" Identification %} into your configuration file, `cypress.json` by default.
+If you're using source control, we recommend that you check your configuration file, including the `projectId`, into source control.
-10. Within {% url 'Continuous Integration' continuous-integration-introduction %}, or from your local computer's terminal, pass the displayed {% urlHash "Record Key" Identification %} while running the {% url '`cypress run`' command-line#cypress-run %} command.
+10. Within {% url 'Continuous Integration' continuous-integration-introduction %} or from your local computer's terminal pass the displayed {% urlHash "Record Key" Identification %} while running the {% url '`cypress run`' command-line#cypress-run %} command.
   - Provide record key directly:
     ```shell
     cypress run --record --key &lt;record key&gt;